 With confidence on a high we went in to Matchday 6 at home to U.S Sassuolo in 2nd place in the standings and very little in terms of injuries but a couple of players could do with a rest so I brought both Vitor Hugo and Maximiliano Olivera in to the starting line up to replace Nikola Milenković and Cristiano Biraghi in our backline.
 The Neroverdi starting XI contained two players who I admire and maybe one day get the chance to bring them to Florence in Domenico Berardi and Manuel Locattelli but today they are the enemy.
 Despite Sassuolo having a topsy turvy start to the season they look dangerous and give us something to think about in an entertaining first half that is dominated by a midfield battle between Alfred Duncan and our very own Marco Benassi with both players picking up yellow cards along the way.
 We go in all square at the break 0-0.

 The second half picked up exactly were the first left off and I make a change with Diakhate coming on for Veretout and Gerson coming on for Chiesa.
-Our Norwegian playmaker Christian Nørgaard is starting to control the game and when he splits the defence to put Simeone in on goal we feel this is our moment but El Cholito blazed over and we end up drawing 0-0 and rueing the wasted chance.
+Our Danish playmaker Christian Nørgaard is starting to control the game and when he splits the defence to put Simeone in on goal we feel this is our moment but El Cholito blazed over and we end up drawing 0-0 and rueing the wasted chance.

 “Milan Manager Gennaro Gattusso Was Spotted In The Artemio Franchi Rumoured To Be Checking Out Giovanni Simeone”